MontiCore/EmbeddedMontiArc/README.md

 **Important: Never delete any Github Release.** Also if you do not need the release anymore, please let it there otherwise the version control of `dependencies.txt` does not work.
 If you want to update any binary (e.g. jar), then just upload the new JAR in a new release and then update the link in the `dependencies.txt` file.

+The archives you upload to the releases **should not contain .git** files/folders or any other development information (such as `.classpath`, `.settings` or IntelliJ project information, or SVN meta-data).

 This repo contains the scripts and the sources which are used to build EmbeddedMontiArcStudio automatically.

 * Included in a release will be: